 Remember the simple monkey trap: the monkey reaches into a jar to get the peanuts, but can't pull back the fist without letting go of the peanuts.
 Don't be trapped by nothing but your resistance to letting go.
 It really is just you creating all that pain.
-Just let go and be free.

 In physical healing, sometimes we visualize the pain as dissipating, releasing that energy.
 Do the same with emotional pain (and with mental confusion too).
 See the emotional pain as simply dissipating into the atmosphere around you.
 Keep at it.
 Let it go.
 Stop recreating it.
 Recognize and think better thoughts, ones that feel better, until you've changed your vibration into a better feeling frequency.
-The emotions will shift with the quality of your thoughts.
-Notice them, and they've done their job.
-Release them.
-This is the wisdom of non-attachment.
-It keeps things real without creating projected reality.
-Like physical healing, getting unstuck emotionally means letting go of trapped energy-even if we're the ones trapping it.

 In emotional healing, resist the urge to hold painful emotions tightly, and instead, visually them dissipating, releasing that energy and any "stuck" conditions we're unconsciously continually recreating.
-It really is that easy.
-Emotions aren't destiny-they are a way to sense the quality of our thoughts and the creation/manifestation process.

-Release Attachment to Ego: Only our egos prevent us from seeing and using this important sense, and we need only decide to be happy to manifest our desires.
+Release Attachment to Ego:

+Only our egos prevent us from seeing and using this important sense, and we need only decide to be happy to manifest our desires.

 What if life was happening not "to" us, but for us?
 What if we never took anything personally, no matter what?
 What if we were so busy noticing and appreciating life that we had no need to bring anything extra created from our reactions and projections?
 What if we just saw things for what they are, without interpretation?
 Can you imagine how much easier life would be, how much more powerfully our actions would resonate when we did act, how much lighter our burdens would be, and how much less pain we'd carry around?
-What if we could see the opportunities given at every instant?